DeveloperDunne/Sports-Snaps-API/README.md

 Manual Testing for the overall functionality of the API was performed by entering test data in the backend both via Backend and Front-end.

+There was one error which I was unable to fix and even a few tutors couldnt manage to fix.
+When running the server in my API the termial asked for me to include 'allauth.account.middleware.AccountMiddleware' into Middleware.
+Unfortunately this caused the API to not deploy correctly in Heroku therefore I had to comment it out for deployment and then uncomment it and save if I required access to the admin Panel.

+Please see testing for a breakdown of issue.

 Detailed testing documentation can be found here [TESTING.MD](/TESTING.MD)

 # Languages and Technologies